Reimagining Cancer Care

 Changemakers

-Discover the visionary doctors, researchers, survivors and advocates who are proving that treating the whole person can enhance survival rates, reduce side effects, restore dignity, and improve quality of life.
+Discover the visionary oncologists, researchers, survivors and advocates who are proving that treating the whole person can enhance survival rates, reduce side effects, restore dignity, and improve quality of life.

 “We need to think about cancer not just as a biological disease.
 It really affects the patient and their family in profound ways, in relationships, in meaning.
 The integrative health therapies help to allow the patient and their loved ones to recognize there’s a human involved, there’s a face beyond that biological disease.”